GlobedGD/argon-server/docs/server-api.md

 # Server-Side API

 This describes the API that should be used by the server of a mod that wants to integrate Argon.
-It includes authtoken validation, fetching minimal user data like user ID and username from account ID, and anonymous telemetry.
+For now it includes endpoints for retrieving server status and validating authtokens, but more might come in future for developers.

 Requests to these endpoints don't *have* to have a specific user-agent, although it would be appreciated if you used something unique and something that would make it possible for us to know what mod your requests are for.
 For example `globed-server/1.0.0` is good, while `python-requests/2.32.0` is not.
 This way we could know who to contact in case there are issues.

-Some endpoints (namely telemetry) require authentication.
-To access those, you need a special developer token.
-If you are a mod developer and you want to access this data, reach out to me on Discord (`@dank_meme01`).

 # GET /v1/status